 Jana Visser (b.
-1997) is a textile artist and designer originally from Stellenbosch, South Africa.
-In 2019 she completed her Bachelor studies in Fine Art at Stellenbosch University.
-In 2021 she obtained a Bachelor’s Diploma in Textile Design from LUCA School of Arts in Ghent, Belgium.
-Most recently, she completed her Master’s in Textile Design, also at LUCA School of Arts for which she received a Magna Cum Laude.
-Her master's thesis titled, "an emptiness that breathes" was nominated for a Thesis Prize as well as the prestigious Dirk Lauwaert Award.
+1997) is a South African textile artist and handweaver based in Bussum, the Netherlands.
+She holds a Bachelor in Fine Art from Stellenbosch University (2019) and both a Bachelor's and Master's degree in Textile Design from LUCA School of Arts in Ghent, Belgium, graduating Magna Cum Laude in 2022.
+Her Master's thesis, "an emptiness that breathes," was nominated for both a Thesis Prize and a Dirk Lauwaert Award.

 "Relying on a desire for subtlety, sensitivity, effort and intricacy; my intention is to create spaces of intimate observation and reflection in which layered meanings reveal themselves."